jundalisay/superb/content/en/maharlika/laws/epira/chapter-2b.md

 supplier’s charge, as defined herein.

-## SEC.
-30. Wholesale Electricity Spot Market WESM.
+## Section 30.
+Wholesale Electricity Spot Market WESM.

 Within one (1) year from the effectivity of this Act, the DOE shall establish WESM.